 - Totally unlimited broadband with no traffic management - BT won’t slow down your connection any time

 - Online storage included with all packages

-- BT Home Hub ‘smart’ wireless router is one of the best provided by…providers
+- BT Home Hub ‘smart’ wireless router is highly rated

 - BT Parental Controls included with all packages